Methods of Evaluation

 Dated work samples mean just that: a few samples of work with dates on them.
 You do not have to compile an extensive portfolio with narration to submit to the school although you might like to keep such records for your own use.

 Progress reports can double as your plan for the coming year if you include information about how current learning will be extended into the coming year, and what new areas will be added.
 While Charles does not specify that a homeschooling plan needs to be submitted annually, many towns expect annual plans.
-If you live in a town that stipulates your approval is valid for only one year, you might also add pertinent information such as length of homeschool year, qualifications of parents, along with the fact that you plan to submit one such report a year.
+If you live in a town that stipulates your approval is valid for only one year, you might also add pertinent information such as length of homeschool year or qualifications of parents, along with the fact that you plan to submit one such report a year.

 It is important to include in your education plan what form of evaluation you plan to use.
 That way if the school later asks you for a form of evaluation that you’d prefer not to use, you can refer them to your approved education plan in which you stated that you would submit your preferred evaluation, be it test scores, a progress report, or work samples.